erfandehghan590-source/aquaculture-machine-vision-classification-pipeline/README.md

 ## SalmonScan Classification and Grad-CAM Analysis

 This project implements and compares multiple deep learning models for fish health image classification using the SalmonScan dataset.
-It includes standard CNN/Transformer-based classifiers and ProtoNet-based models, with Grad-CAM visualization for infected fish predictions.
+It includes standard CNN/Transformer-based classifiers, with Grad-CAM visualization for infected fish predictions.

 ## Models
 The following models are included: